-7.1.
-If two or more Athletes of a team, participating with four Athletes in the first or second round, are eliminated or retire, the whole team is eliminated.

-7.2.
-If one Athlete of a team participating with three Athlete in the first or second round is eliminated, the whole team of three is eliminated.

-7.3.
-If a team is qualified to take part in the second round, an Athlete eliminated in the first round may start in the second round.

-7.4.
-A team which is qualified to take part in the second round, may only withdraw from the second round, with permission of the Ground Jury.
+- 3.7.1 If two or more Athletes of a team, participating with four Athletes in the first or second round, are eliminated or retire, the whole team is eliminated. - 3.7.2 If one Athlete of a team participating with three Athletes in the first or second round is eliminated, the whole team of three is eliminated. - 3.7.3 If a team is qualified to take part in the second round, an Athlete eliminated in the first round may start in the second round. - 3.7.4 A team which is qualified to take part in the second round, may only withdraw from the second round, with permission of the Ground Jury.
 In this case the team will not receive prize money.
-It will be replaced by another team.

-7.5.
-However the President of the Ground Jury, in consultation with the Organising Committee when only three or less teams are taking part, may allow eliminated teams to continue by giving competitors who have been eliminated the highest score of a completed competitor plus 20 penalties.
+It will be replaced by another team. - 3.7.5 However the President of the Ground Jury, in consultation with the Organising Committee when only three or less teams are taking part, may allow eliminated teams to continue by giving competitors who have been eliminated the highest score of a completed competitor plus 20 penalties.

-8. Placing and Classification
+3.8 Placing and Classification

-8.1.
-Classification of the teams not taking part in the second round is based on the total Penalties of the best three Athletes of each team in the first round.
-Teams with equality of points are placed equal.

-8.2.
-Placing of teams after the second round is decided as follows:

-8.2.1.
-Formula One: The total Penalties of the best three Athletes of each team in the first round are added to the total Penalties of the best three Athletes in the second round.
-If there is equality of Penalties for two or more teams at the completion of the second round the times of the three Athletes contributing to the team score in the second round are added together with the lowest total time being placed first.
-8.2.2.
-Formula Two: The total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the second round.
+- 3.8.1 Classification of the teams not taking part in the second round is based on the total Penalties of the best three Athletes of each team in the first round.
+Teams with equality of points are placed equal. - 3.8.2 Placing of teams after the second round is decided as follows: - 8.2.1 Formula One: The total Penalties of the best three Athletes of each team in the first round are added to the total Penalties of the best three Athletes in the second round.
+If there is equality of Penalties for two or more teams at the completion of the second round the times of the three Athletes contributing to the team score in the second round are added together with the lowest total time being placed first. - 8.2.2 Formula Two: The total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the second round.
 In the case of equality of Penalties for first place, there will be a jump-off in which one Athlete per team will participate.
 The Chef d'Equipe determines which member of the team will participate in the jump-off.
 Any one of the team members can take part in the jumpoff.
 The jump-off takes place against the clock over a minimum of six obstacles.
 In the case of equality of Penalties and time after the jump-off, the teams are placed equal first.
 Teams with equality of total Penalties for other places are placed equal.

-State Teams Competitions - Australian Championships
+4. State Teams Competitions - Australian Championships